Stephen Koch (writer): Literary career

 In 1977, despite his reluctance to become an academic, Koch became a fiction workshop leader at Columbia University’s MFA program in the School of the Arts.
 In 1978, he became an instructor in the undergraduate fiction writing program at Princeton University, where he continued to teach for seven years.
 He used his experience as a mentor to creative writers to produce the widely recognized handbook, The Modern Library Writer's Workshop.
 He remained at Columbia until 1991, by which time he had been, for several years, chairman of the program.
 A number of his former students at both universities have gone onto distinguished careers in literature and the theater.

-In 1986, Koch published The Bachelor's Bride, a novel about the life and violent death of an art star of the 60s and 70s.
+In 1986, Koch published The Bachelor's Bride, a novel about the life and violent death of an art star of the 1960s and 70s.
 By a strange fluke, in the last interview given before his death, Andy Warhol mentioned that he wanted to make a movie based on this novel.

-In the late 1980s into the mid-1990s, Koch wrote about twentieth century cultural history and wrote books of nonfiction: Double Lives: Stalin, Willi Munzenberg and the Seduction of the Intellectuals and The Breaking Point: Hemingway, Dos Passos and the Murder of Jose Robles.
-Later, because of his longstanding interest in the forces that led to German fascism and the Second World War, he published Hitler's Pawn: The Boy Assassin and the Holocaust, the story of the obscure Jewish teenager in Paris whose assassination of a German diplomat was used by Hitler as a pretext for Kristallnacht, a turning point in the Nazis' persecution of the Jews and prelude to the Holocaust.
+From the late 1980s into the mid-1990s, Koch wrote about twentieth century cultural history and wrote books of nonfiction: Double Lives: Stalin, Willi Munzenberg and the Seduction of the Intellectuals and The Breaking Point: Hemingway, Dos Passos and the Murder of Jose Robles.
+Later, because of his longstanding interest in the forces that led to German fascism and the Second World War, he published Hitler's Pawn: The Boy Assassin and the Holocaust, the story of the obscure Jewish teenager in Paris whose assassination of a German diplomat was used by Adolf Hitler as a pretext for Kristallnacht, a turning point in the Nazis' persecution of the Jews and prelude to the Holocaust.

-Personal life
+Personal life and death

-Koch has been married twice: from 1960 to 1965 to Sheila Shulman; and to Frances Cohen, MD, from 1987 until her death in 2021.
-He has one daughter, Angelica Madeline Koch, born in 1994.
-Koch is bisexual and has had significant liaisons with both men and women.
+Koch was married twice: from 1960 to 1965 to Sheila Shulman; and to Frances Cohen, MD, from 1987 until her death in 2021.
+He had one daughter, Angelica Madeline Koch, born in 1994.
+Koch was bisexual and had significant liaisons with both men and women.

+Stephen Koch died from a heart attack in Manhattan, New York City, on February 24, 2026, at the age of 84.

 Peter Hujar

 Shortly before he died from AIDS-related complications in 1987, photographer Peter Hujar named Koch as the executor of his artistic estate.
-Since then, Koch has worked to usher Hujar's work out of a cult following into what he regards as its rightful prominence in 20th century art.
+Thereafter, Koch worked to usher Hujar's work out of a cult following into what he regarded as its rightful prominence in 20th century art.
 In the April 2018 issue of Harper's Magazine, Koch published an essay titled "The Pictures" describing these efforts.

 In 2017, a retrospective of Hujar's work, curated at the Morgan Library & Museum in New York, travelled to major venues in the United States and Europe.
 By then, the critical consensus included Hujar among the great American photographers.